snekbeater/scrambpy/README.md

 # Scramb.py
 **Scramb.py** is a region based JPEG Image Scrambler and Descrambler written in Python for End-to-End-Encrypted (E2EE) Image distribution through unaware channels.

+## Current version: 0.5.0 from 2022-06-16 is out!
+New: Cloak mode!
+Try it out!

+Run scramb.py -h for details!

+Description on this page will follow shortly!

 ![](img/overview2.png)

 **Start now:**